 Weather on Vancouver Island

 The weather in British Columbia along the West Coast Trail on the coast of Vancouver Island is considered very unpredictable and is labeled as a marine temperate climate.
-This coastal rainforest commonly has morning cover of heavy fog and significant rainfall is common year around (yearly average of 130 inches).
-The average Summer temperature is 57° F (14° C), but high and low averages will be more extreme than this general average.
+This coastal rainforest commonly has morning cover of heavy fog and significant rainfall all year round (yearly average of 130 inches).
+The average summer temperature is 57° F (14° C), but high and low averages will be more extreme than this general average.
 We recommend being prepared for a range of conditions by packing layered, non-cotton clothing, and having high quality waterproof and breathable rain gear (jackets and pants).
 For a more comprehensive packing list, please refer to the detailed trip packet that you can download from this page and receive it when you register.

 Month Hi Low Precipitation / Days